collapsed-stacks/startups/questions/1402/how-to-find-very-small-startups.md

 - tagged: `lean`, `networking`, `consulting`
 - score: 9

-<p>I am a a recent college graduate looking to grow my experience in business and technology at a startup.
-I have some experience in small business and technology consulting and am hoping to leverage that and an ability to learn and adapt to new challenges to find a role in a growing startup that I can learn from.</p>
+I am a a recent college graduate looking to grow my experience in business and technology at a startup.
+I have some experience in small business and technology consulting and am hoping to leverage that and an ability to learn and adapt to new challenges to find a role in a growing startup that I can learn from.

-<p>Here's the problem - I need to find some of these type of companies.</p>
+Here's the problem - I need to find some of these type of companies.

-<p>How does one go about actually finding a small (and I mean 1-3 people kind of small) company in need of someone who can jump in and help develop business systems and processes along with being able to take a lead on technological or client-related projects.</p>
+How does one go about actually finding a small (and I mean 1-3 people kind of small) company in need of someone who can jump in and help develop business systems and processes along with being able to take a lead on technological or client-related projects.

-<p>At the moment I'm reaching out to some VCs and business owners I am connected to through my school and then will be asking them similar questions in a more formal manner.
-What else should I think about doing?</p>
+At the moment I'm reaching out to some VCs and business owners I am connected to through my school and then will be asking them similar questions in a more formal manner.
+What else should I think about doing?

-<p>*Edit - I am seeking a paid, preferably full-time position</p>
+*Edit - I am seeking a paid, preferably full-time position

 ## Answer 1407